MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-write-a-recursive-function-in-javascript-for-beginners.md

 * Arrow functions cannot be used as constructors.
 Calling them with new throws a TypeError.
 They also don't have access to the new.target keyword.
 * Arrow functions cannot use yield within their body and cannot be created as generator functions.

+*The arrow function written in Dan's recursive function is simple, so don't worry.
+I just want you to understand the syntax if you are unfamiliar with arrow functions.*

 **To demonstrate, I wrote two simple greet functions:**
 ```javascript
 function greetOne(name) {